Expo 2017: Construction

 Over 100 companies, including Zaha Hadid Architects, UNStudio, Snøhetta, HOK, and Coop Himmelb(l)au, participated in a competition to design the grounds of Expo 2017.
 Chicago firm Adrian Smith + Gordon Gill Architecture (AS+GG) won the competition for the design idea.
 The main project, according to the design was realised by Swiss company IT-Engineering.

 Several national and international construction companies were awarded contracts to build the grounds.
-The main contractor Mabetex Group, and Sembol, CC Bazis-A LLC, ABK Kurylys-1 LLC, Turquaz-YDA Stroy LLC, Sredazenergostry LLC have completed the construction part.
+The main contractor Mabetex Group, and Sembol, CC Bazis-A LLC, ABK Kurylys-1 LLC, Turquaz-YDA Story LLC, Sredazenergostry LLC have completed the construction part.
 The financing of project is done by the Kazakhstan Government and some private investor like Plast Invest Production LLP, Sonik Company LLP, PolimerMetal-T LLP and Alyugal LLP.

 Participation

 The number of countries that confirmed their participation in Expo 2017 by September 2016 reached 101, which is higher than anticipated.

 U.S. Secretary of Energy Ernest Moniz and Assistant Secretary of State for South and Central Asian Affairs Nisha Biswal announced in November 2016 at the Embassy of Kazakhstan in Washington, D.C. that APCO Worldwide, a global communications consultancy, was selected as the chief organizing partner for the U.S. Pavilion at EXPO 2017.
 The USA Pavilion in Astana was organized and operated by a U.S. private-sector company.
 However, traditionally it is managed solely by the U.S. Department of State.
 The official theme of the USA Pavilion is “The Source of Infinite Energy”.
 The USA Pavilion worked to inspire the next generation of ambassadors.

 115 states and 22 international organizations confirmed their participation in EXPO 2017 in Astana.
 This turnout exceeded the organizing company's expectations of 100 countries and 10 international organizations.
 Since June 10 through September 9, the EXPO-2017 International Specialized Exhibition was visited by over 3,86 million people.
 The average daily attendance amounted to 22,840 visits.